High-Rise Buildings in Chicago Threaten Birds

 Doug Stotz, a senior Conservation ecologist at the Field Museum, believes the new window film is showing early signs of success.
 “It looks like it’s made a huge difference,” Stotz said, noting that bird deaths have decreased significantly since the installation of the film, though more data is needed for a complete assessment.

-The efforts to protect migratory birds extend beyond individual building modifications.
+The efforts to protect extend beyond individual building modifications.
 Volunteers from the Chicago Bird Collision Monitors patrol the streets of downtown Chicago during migration seasons, rescuing injured birds and documenting fatalities.
 Annette Prince, director of the organization, explains that Chicago’s position on a major migratory path, combined with artificial lighting and glass buildings, creates a perfect storm for bird collisions.

 Once rescued, injured birds are often taken to rehabilitation centers, such as the DuPage Wildlife Conservation Center in suburban Illinois, where they receive medical treatment.
 According to Sarah Reich, head veterinarian at DuPage, the center takes in around 10,000 animals each year, and approximately 65% of them are birds, many of which are victims of window collisions.